ileskaa/JWT-API/README.md

 ## How to use the API

+Note: the commands that follow have only been tested on a Linux-based environment.
+They should also work on Mac, but some commands will likely differ on a Windows system.
+That being said, let's see how to use this API.

 Start by cloning this repository, then `cd` into it.
+Now, I recommend you to venv, to avoid potential dependency conflict.
+To create a virtual environment, run
+`python -m venv jwt-venv`

 venv to avoid possible dependency conflicts. requirements.txt to be used with pip.

 Explain how to encode

-python -m venv jwt-venv
 source jwt-venv/bin/activate

 Start the API with python main.py